KimNyholm/ubuntu-web-development/README.md

 Here follows the steps:

 1. Start a terminal on your host.
-2. If you have the pluging vagrant-hostsupdater installed you can skip this step.<br>
+2. If you have the pluging vagrant-hostsupdater installed you can skip this step 2.<br>
 Tell your host about the ip address of the guest virtual machine, by adding the line below to */etc/hosts*.<br>
 <code>192.168.33.11  ubuntu.dev</code>
 3. Make a working directory and step into this.
 The name of the directory is not important<br>